You are here

 Who needs a CV?
 The digital future of recruitment

-In the IT space, demonstrating your on-the-job skills can land you a job without ever having to submit a CV.
+In the IT space, demonstrating your on-the-job skills can land you a role without ever having to submit a CV.
 For example, Google now hires its developers via Code Jams.
-And in certain fields, such as digital marketing, having an active Twitter profile and making the right connections can lead to job offers.
+And in certain fields, such as digital marketing, an active Twitter profile and making the right connections can lead to job offers.

-Today there are numerous other means of applying for jobs beyond the traditional resume, and many jobseekers are using innovative approaches to attract the attention of hiring managers that don't involve a resume or cover letter at all.
+Today there are numerous other means of applying for jobs beyond the traditional CV or resume, and many jobseekers are using innovative approaches to attract the attention of hiring managers that don't involve a resume or cover letter at all.

 If you're going to use a creative approach to job applications, remember to: